erdnaxe/blog.nanax.fr/_posts/microcontroller/2019-05-28-vhdl-blobbyfish.md

 Blobbyfish was implemented for a VHDL academic course project in 8 hours.
 It is based on Flappy Bird but a little bit simplified for the purpose.

+This is a team project made with [Otthorn](https://gitlab.crans.org/Otthorn).
 It was a great project to start coding in VHDL and explore all main concepts.
 Please note that this was implemented for the **Digilent Basys 2** using **Xilinx ISE**.